 - How many litters do you breed each year?

-- How old are the pygmy hedgehogs you sell?
+- How old are the hedgehogs you sell?

-1. Do you have a license to breed African Pygmy Hedgehogs?
+1. Do you have a license to breed hedgehogs?

 A reputable breeder should have a license (if it’s required).